codedbychavez/configcat-vue/README.md

 </template>
 ```

-3. Thats it!
+3. That's it!
 Need to know more, check out the **Advanced usage** section below.

 ## Advanced usage

 ### Using the plugin with a logger

-As mentioned in the [ConfigCat Docs](https://configcat.com/docs/sdk-reference/js/#logging), you can also use the plugin with a logger.
+The plugin can also be used with a logger, as explained in the [ConfigCat Docs](https://configcat.com/docs/sdk-reference/js/#logging).

 1. Install the `configcat-js` npm package: